d1arems/ansible-onboarding/README.md

-# ansible-onboarding
+# Project Title : Ansible-Onboarding (A brief description of what this project does and who it's for)

 An optimized Ansible starter template featuring performance-tuned configurations (pipelining, YAML callbacks) for rapid infrastructure automation and management.

-# Project Title

 A brief description of what this project does and who it's for